A workflow for updating libEnsemble on Spack

 This will install a few python spack packages and run style checks on just your changes.
 Make adjustments if needed, until this passes.

 If okay - add, commit, and push to origin (forked repo).
-E.g.,~ If your version number is 0.9.1 you would do:
+For example, if your version number is 0.9.1:

 git commit -am "libEnsemble: add v0.9.1" git push origin develop --force

 Once the branch is pushed to the forked repo, go to GitHub and do a pull request from this branch on the fork to the develop branch on the upstream.

 Express Summary: Make Fork Identical to Upstream